-Leigh Community Centre host their own Community Art Wall with regular art exhibitions from local artists and groups.
+Leigh Community Centre has a Community Art Wall with regular art exhibitions from local artists and groups.
 The Community Art Wall is open to those who have sufficient pieces of work to fill the space.
 There is no charge but applications are subject to the Community Centre's Terms and Conditions.

-Interested?
-Request an application pack from the Community Centre reception or e-mail us directly.
+If interested then please request an application pack from the Community Centre reception or email email@example.com.
 Artists and groups with a connection to the Leigh-on-Sea area will be given priority.

 The Artist in Residence and Art Wall initiatives are part of Leigh Town Council's commitment to promote the provision of accessible social, recreational, educational and cultural facilities within the town for the benefit of the community and visitors.

 Find out more about our current exhibitions by visiting our Instagram page.

 Lushes with Brushes are exactly that, a group of fantastic female local artists who paint together and meet socially to enjoy everything about art and life.
 Kerry Doyland, Sharon Henson, Amanda Jackson, Terry Sibson, Annabelle Brotherton and Susan Allen are displaying their work on the Art Wall at Leigh Community Centre from 22nd January – 1st March.
 These six artists meet to challenge and inspire each other and the exhibition of their paintings is a reflection of this past year.
 The exhibition includes a mix of landscapes and still life paintings, both realistic and abstract.